Marzzana/overthewire-bandit-writeups/01-basics.md

 ```

 By using `./` before the filename, the shell treats it as a file path instead of a special character.
+The file contained the password for the next level.
+Password revealed.

 **Key concepts:** Handling special filenames, relative path notation with `./`.